VISITOR INFORMATION – ACCESS

 Dining

 While there is no cafe on site, the Museum is only a short distance from some of Melbourne's favourite food and coffee precincts!
-Visit our neighbours at The Mint Bar and Kings and Knaves Espresso, or venture just a little further to Healeys Lane, Hardware Lane, Melbourne Central and the famous Queen Victoria Market.
+Visit our neighbours at The Mint Bar and Kings and Knaves Espresso, or venture a little further to find Healeys Lane, Hardware Lane, Melbourne Central or the famous Queen Victoria Market.

 THE SENSORY FRIENDLY MUSEUM